sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 ![CAD Draft](https://www.sudoyashi.com/assets/img/cad-intakezx6r.png)

+Let's start with the intake.

+We need our carburetors to mate up to the intake side of our head as smooth as possible.
+To do that, we can replace the existing intake manifold, copy the mating surface, and create a new manifold with the same surface so you can bolt it to the head.

-Remove the original intake manifold.
-We need to create an intake manifold that can hold our carburetors.
-Measure and draft the intake manifold's mating surface to create the flange that will bolt to the head.
-You can take the original gasket and trace that out for the bolt pattern of your new flange.
-You can either make a one-piece flange where you can bolt it on to the intake manifold and connect it to carburetors, or a two-piece flange where one piece bolts to the head, then another piece that will connect the head to the carbs, this also adds to the number of gaskets and parts, but it can make servicing easier.
+Start with removing the stock manifold to measure and draft the intake manifold's mating surface.
+Confirm you have the correct measurements by looking at the existing intake manifold gasket.
+From here, you can take two routes:

+1. Make a one-piece flange where you can bolt it on to the intake manifold AND add pipes to connect our carbs directly
+2. Make a two-piece flange where one piece bolts to the head (pictured above), then another piece that will connect the carbs to our head flange.
+This adds to the number of gaskets and parts, but it can make servicing easier.

 Personally, I'm not sure which design I would go with.
 I would have simplified and gone with the all-in-one piece, but the two-piece may be easier to service.
 It also means two times the fasteners and gaskets.